kavehpouran/transmic/README.md

 This is the readme file for the code directory.
-More to come quite soon some time in future.
+More to come sort of soon some time in future.